Have you been seeing all those cute leather earrings everyone’s obsessing over?

 But you can totally do it without one, so if you aren’t on the Cricut train, don’t let that stop you!

-In this tutorial, I’ll show you how to make three different types of trendy leather earrings from start to finish.
+In this tutorial, I’ll show you how to make three different types of trendy leather earrings from start to finish without a Cricut.

 I’m offering a free printable template with the three different earring shapes in two sizes each as an added bonus!